aneyzberg/blocipedia/README.md

 ## Creating a Blocipedia site for project #2

+#need to create application.yml file using figaro to hide application username and password
+#use application.example.yml as outline.

 == README

 This README would normally document whatever steps are necessary to get the